-We are committed to promoting and developing a diverse legal sector and making sure that we have the most up-to-date information about those working within it is key to doing this effectively.
+We are committed to promoting and developing a diverse legal sector.
+Making sure that we have the most up-to-date information about those working within the profession is key to doing this effectively.

 To help us do this we are asking all solicitors and others with a mySRA account to check and update their diversity information.
-We revised the diversity questions recently, so please check your record, even if you have provided this information in the past.
+Things can change, so please check your record, even if you have provided this information in the past.

 You may have provided this information to your employer if you work in a law firm.
 The data collected by your firm is reported to us every two years in an aggregated way, so we cannot use this information to populate your personal records for more detailed monitoring or reporting.

-To update and edit your diversity information, log into your mySRA account and then:
+To update and edit your diversity information, first log in to mySRA:

 Please complete the whole section, all the questions include a 'prefer not to say' option.
 The information you provide is confidential.
 It cannot be seen by your employer, even if you're opted in for them to manage your personal information.

-This means you are responsible for personally updating this information, even if your employer manages other elements of your mySRA account, such as you practising certificate renewal.
+This means you are responsible for personally updating this information even if your employer manages other elements of your mySRA account, such as your practising certificate renewal.

 The information is held confidentially at the SRA and restricted to a small group of staff who use the data for monitoring or reporting purposes.

 We have a public sector duty under the Equality Act 2010 and a regulatory objective to encourage 'an independent, strong, diverse and effective legal profession' from the Legal Services Act 2007.

 Having access to accurate and comprehensive diversity information helps us meet these objectives.
 A good understanding of the profile of those working in the profession means we can work more effectively to promote diversity and inclusion and monitor the impact of our initiatives.